Exchange Programs in Germany

 Eligibility: These exchange programs are open to any Augustana student with a 2.50 GPA or higher in their sophomore year or later.
 There is no language requirement, though a knowledge of German is recommended, particularly for the program at Catholic University.

 Calendar: All three universities operate on a semester calendar, with a Winter and Summer semester.
-For each the summer semester runs from April to July.
+For each the summer semester runs from April to July, with orientation in March.
 This schedule allows Augustana students to enroll in the summer semester as an equivalent to Augustana's spring trimester.
-Students should expect to enroll in 9-12 credits of coursework and should be wary of potential overload charges depending upon their schedule for the rest of the academic year of their German program.
+Students should expect to enroll in 12 credits of coursework and should be wary of potential overload charges depending upon their schedule for the rest of the academic year of their German program.

 Seniors should be aware that due to the July exam period for this program, all seniors who participate in a German spring trimester exchange will be listed as summer graduates.